Information for suppliers

 The University operates a category management approach to procurement activity.
 This category approach enables us to be strategic about the way we buy goods and services, so that we maximize the funds that we commit to research and teaching.
 Category Managers are responsible for different areas of spend.

-The University eMarketplace went live in August 2022 to a number of our science schools and central functions.
-Rollout to the remaining schools and functions will take place during autumn 2022 and early 2023.
+The University eMarketplace went live in August 2022 and the majority of our purchasing activity now goes through that system.
 Additional information for suppliers can be found here.

 The University operates a 'No PO, No Pay' policy, please do not accept requests for goods or services from the University of Reading without provision of an official Purchase Order.